NetApp/harvest/docs/architecture/rest-strategy.md

 Harvest tries to use the protocol you specify in your `harvest.yml` config file.

-When specifying the ZAPI collector, Harvest will use the ZAPI protocol unless the cluster no longer speaks Zapi, in which cause, Harvest will switch to REST.
+When specifying the ZAPI collector, Harvest will use the ZAPI protocol unless the cluster no longer speaks Zapi, in which case, Harvest will switch to REST.

 If you specify the REST collector, Harvest will use the REST protocol.